HU-ICT-LAB/RobotWars/README.md

 ## Description
 This project is commissioned by Hogeschool Utrecht.
 This project is originated with the purpose to excite potential new students about the HBO-ICT study.
 The main goal is to automatically make RoboMaster s1's lasergame with eachother.

+The project is split into separate packages based on the machines it needs to run on, namely:
+- game-leader
+- robot
+- ai-trainer
+- database

 ## Installation
-To install the package run the following command:
+To install a package from this project use the following command with the To install the package run the following command:
 ```bash
 pip install .